Camera Focus Chart

-A focus chart aids when testing your camera's autofocus or when calibrating your lenses.
-The focus test chart also helps in finding out whether your camera or lens has a chromatic distortion.
+A focus chart aids when testing your camera's autofocus or calibrating your lenses.
+The focus test chart also helps determine whether your camera or lens has a chromatic distortion.

 Focus test charts are more common in conditioned studio environments.
-A focus test chart is essential when picturing inanimate objects and during a dim-light shoot and pair well with AprilTags.
+A focus test chart is essential when picturing inanimate objects and dim-light shoot and pairs well with AprilTags.

-A lens test chart is vital when you want a shallow focus in which your subject is evident, with the background being blurry.
+A lens test chart is vital when you want a shallow focus on your subject, with the background being blurry.
 And there are various methods in which you can acquire a focus chart for your next focus fine-tuning or lens calibration task.

 The main reason for blurry shots is your lens being out of sharp focus.
 And this happens when you fail to calibrate your lenses.